iKunj/Cancer-Tumour-Detection/README.md

 ## Running Tests
 	predict.py contains the program to train the model using KNN classifier and also test the model and calculate confusion matrix and test score.

+## Dataset
+	tumourdata.csv file contains the dataset on which this model is trained

 ## Built with
 	Python3
 	Tkinter